CodingIsaac/cybersecurity_fundamentals/securityDomains.md

 <li><h2>Software Development Security</h2>
 <p>Software Development Security ensures that security is integrated throughout the software development lifecycle (SDLC).
 It includes secure coding practices, vulnerability testing, and embedding security controls into DevOps (DevSecOps) pipelines to prevent exploitation of applications, protect sensitive data, and reduce risks from the ground up. </p>
 <h3>Key Concepts:</h3>
+Some of the Key concepts in Software Development Security include:

 - Secure coding practices
 - Testing for vulnerabilities during development